 INCLEMENT WEATHER.
 Snow or icy road conditions may cause classes to be delayed or canceled for the day.
-In such an event, families will receive a message (BAND and/or email) via our emergency notification system.
+In such an event, families will receive a message (BAND) via our emergency notification system.
 Families may also check local news stations and social media for information on school closings or delays.
-There may also be radio/TV announcements.
 Should the decision be made to have a delayed start, typically we will follow a two-hour DELAY SCHEDULE.
 Times can be found in the back of the planbook.